eslint/eslint/docs/rules/no-multi-spaces.md

 ### Exceptions

 Some rules, like key-spacing in one of its alignment modes, might require multiple spaces in some instances.
 To support this case, this rule accepts an options object with a property named `exceptions`.
+The `exceptions` object expects property names to be AST node types as defined by [ESTree](https://github.com/estree/estree).
+The easiest way to determine the node types for `exceptions` is to use the [online demo](http://eslint.org/parser).

-Excepted node types can be added as properties on the `exceptions` object with their value set to `true`. `Property` nodes are excepted by default.
+You can ignore certain parts of your code by setting node types as properties on the `exceptions` object with a value of `true`.
+By default, all node types are `false` except for `Property`, which is `true` by default in order to skip properties.

 With this option, the following patterns are not warnings: